 Unknown where this may have been used, though it may have been another variation of the generic "superstar gets ambushed" cutscene with different, Rock-specific text.

 The routine that displayed the build date on the title screen in the prototype was consigned to the bitbucket, but an updated date string remains.
 The dates (assuming they are accurate) put the respective final versions four weeks after the leaked early build.
-The left date/time is for the US version, the middle is EU, the right is JP.
-It's not a typo, there is 2 minutes difference between US and EU builds; the Japanese build was compiled 3 months later.
+There is just two minutes difference between US and European builds, while the Japanese build was compiled 3 months later.

 You can select Solo.
 You can make a group of two people.
 You can make a group of three people.
 You can make a group of four people.
 You can make two groups of two people.